 • c.
 75 BCE The Qumran community begins to form (see above discussion)

 • c.
 70 BCE Yeshu is preaching in and around Samaria.
-His anti-Jewish rhetoric and teachings are temporarily tolerated for two principal reasons: (a) he is the son-in-law of Queen Salome (Yeshu’s father was her third husband, Absalom); and (b) the queen herself appears to have come under Yeshu’s spell (cf. GTh 61, “I am your disciple”).
+His anti-Jewish rhetoric and teachings are temporarily tolerated for two principal reasons: (a) he has powerful connections with the Hasmonean royal family (his sister was married to Queen Salome’s son, Aristobulus II; and also two of Yeshu’s uncles were the queen’s husbands); and (b) the queen herself appears to have come under Yeshu’s spell (cf. GTh 61, “I am your disciple”).
 There is a give-and-take between disciples of Yeshu and the Yachad, as some disciples go to Yeshu from Qumran and from other ‘Essene’ camps (they are termed “traitors” in the DSS), and some go in the other direction.

-Several passages in the DSS refer to this period of Yeshu’s activity:
+Several passages in the DSS seem to refer to this period of Yeshu’s activity:

 It’s interpretation concerns the Man of Lies who has led many astray with words of falsehood, for they chose worthless things and did not listen to the Mediator of Knowledge so that they will perish by the sword and by hunger and by plague.
 (4Q171)